 MyWings is your student portal that contains vital university information pertaining to registration, financial aid, tuition payment, and more.
 Notifications in myWings and UNF e-mail are UNF’s primary, official means of communication.
 After you have been admitted, it is important to check your UNF e-mail frequently.
 Your e-mail is accessible through the myWings portal.
 If you have not logged into the system before, select “Login Help.”
 Follow the prompts to verify your information, obtain your student ID (N number) and log into the ITS self‐service page.
 From this page you will be able to create a password.
 Return to the myWings homepage and log in with your student ID number and password.
 Access to your e-mail can be found from the icon in the right‐hand corner.

 First time in college freshmen will meet with their academic advisors during new student orientation to plan their programs of study and register for the appropriate classes.
 Lower division transfer students are encouraged to meet with their academic advisor before registration and will register for classes according to their registration time ticket posted in myWings.
-All Freshman and Sophomore students are advised by the Academic Center for Excellence (ACE).
+All new freshman and exploratory students are advised by the Academic Center for Excellence (ACE).
 To contact ACE, call (904) 620‐1012, e-mail email@example.com, or visit the ACE website.

 All students must declare their majors in their sophomore year.
 Some majors have strict prerequisite and GPA requirements.
 Please contact your academic advisor in ACE to discuss your planned major and set your program of study accordingly.
-Juniors and seniors are advised by the college that offers their major.
+Decided sophomores, juniors and seniors are advised by the college that offers their major.
 For locations, hours of operations, and program information, visit the academic advising home page.

 All registration holds must be cleared prior to registration.
 Holds can be viewed through your myWings account.
 Contact One-Stop Student Services, (904) 620‐5555, for questions.